BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 27: Click "Download replay" or "Upload and Share Replay" to save a recording of your battle</em>
 </p>

+3. To return to the home page, click the "Home" button in the top-left corner.

+## MANAGING YOUR TEAMS

+You can create multiple teams and edit existing ones.

+### EDITING EXISTING TEAMS

+1. From the Pokémon Showdown home page, click on "Teambuilder" in the top menu.
+2. Click on the team you want to edit from the list of saved teams.

 <!-- Figure 28 -->
 <p align="center">
   <img src="/Picture30.png" alt="Figure 28: Click on a team to edit it">